 Many volunteers have come back years later to see the impact of their efforts on forest regeneration.
 While at the reserve, you’ll meet and work with like-minded people from all over the world, each with a passion for the environment and their own experiences and expertise to share.

 The volunteer experience gained here often furthers academic or career goals.
 However, you do not need a background in biology or environmental studies in order to contribute.
 Whatever your skills are, we can put them to good use!
 Everyone gets hands-on learning around forest recovery and conservation, sees the progress of the plantation, hikes the Reserve’s steep slopes and enjoys the views of the valleys and waterfalls.
 100% of your contribution goes directly to cloud forest reforestation, education and protection.

 Volunteers stay in one of our dormitories and share kitchen and living spaces with our other researchers, interns and volunteers.
-Dorms rooms cost $15 USD/night.
+Dorms rooms cost $17 USD/night for stays over 30 days, $20 USD/night for stays under 30 days.
 Some private rooms with queen beds may be available (subject to current occupancy) for an additional fee.
 Food costs and cooking are the responsibility of the volunteer.
-A basic diet typically costs around $4-6 USD per day.
+A basic, vegetarian diet typically costs around $4-6 USD per day.

 Duties and Responsibilities

 - Complete assigned tasks to the best of your ability,

 - Greet visitors at the Welcome Centre (rota shared between all volunteers, researchers and interns),

 - Perform required cleaning duties in shared living areas; and,

 - Participate in reserve activities and community events.